quintype/documentation/source/includes/accesstype/_subscription_gifts.md

 }
 ```
 It returns a preview for a Subscription, without creating a new subscription.
-For a successful subscription, it also return an `attempt_token`.
+For a successful subscription, it also returns an `attempt_token`.

-Please ensure that **recipient subscriber should not be same as the gifter**.
+Please note that **recipient subscriber should not be same as the gifter**.

 ## POST Create a Subscription for gifting